adebraine/Blockchain-AZ-Projects/README.md

         - protocol/coin:
             - A set of rules that guides how participants in the networks to communicate with each other
             - Contains a coin
+            - can be mined, typically the basis of the mining rewards.
             - examples of protocols:
                 - Bitcoin, Ethereum, etc...
         - token: ICOs offer tokens and not coins
             - rely on smart contract that rely on protocols
             - represents the "idea" behind what they are building
             - Bitcoin, and Ripple have no tokens
+            - there is no mining involved with tokens
     - Invented by Satoshi Nakamoto
     - Bitcoin Ecosystem:
         - Nodes: People